 Paycheck Protection Program FAQs

 The SBA and the Department of Treasury put together a Q&A document, that aims to answer frequently asked questions about the Paycheck Protection Program by small businesses.
+The SBA address loan forgiveness payroll and non-payroll costs, as well as loan forgiveness reductions.
 One of the most common questions identified was:

 Question: Will a borrower’s PPP loan forgiveness amount be reduced if the borrower laid off an employee, offered to rehire the same employee, but the employee declined to offer?